NITCbase/nitcbase.github.io/docs/Misc/B+ Trees.md

 # B+ Trees

 We know that the objective of indexing is to make the retrieval of records quicker.
 The key to achieve this lies in the choice of a suitable underlying data structure that defines the structure of index in the disk.
-Let us explore B+ Tree, which is the indexing data structure used in NITCbase.

-## Introduction
+NITCbase uses the B+ tree data structure for indexing.

 We all are aware of how easy it is to locate a page or a topic in a book if you have an index.
 We can say that accessing each record in a database is also very easy when you have an index structure for the same.
-Creating an index is basically creating a data structure that holds the attribute value and a pointer to the records, i.e. a 'key-pointer' pair.
-We store the index in the disk so that, each time one needs to access the records, they can do so by searching these index blocks.
-The disk blocks required for the index is lesser, as the index record size is lesser.
-The advantage of indexing is that records could be fetched from the disk with fewer disk accesses.
+Creating an index is basically creating a data structure that holds an attribute value and a pointer to a record block on the disk, i.e. a 'key-pointer' pair.

+Once we generate an index for a relation, we can store it on the disk so that, each time one needs to access the records, they can do so by searching these index blocks.
+The advantage of indexing is that records can be fetched from the disk with fewer disk accesses.
+We'll see how this is possible now.
-Consider a disk having blocks of size 512 bytes.
-You need to store a relation `Student` having 5 attributes (`Roll No`, `Name`, `Marks`, `Grade`, `Attendance`) and 1000 records.
-If the size of the attribute is 4 bytes each, then each record requires 20 bytes.
-In turn, the whole relation requires 2000 bytes for storage.

-The number of records that can be stored in a block $= \lfloor 512/20 \rfloor = 25$.

-The number of blocks required for the storage of the whole relation $= \lceil 1000/25 \rceil = 40$.

-Suppose we need to fetch records of students who have secured more than 50 marks.

-Generally, one must access each of the records in these 40 blocks and check if they satisfy the search condition.
-The number of disk accesses can be reduced if an index is created for the attribute `Marks`.
-First, the index blocks are fetched.
-Then from it, based on each key that satisfies our search condition (key > 50), the records are fetched using the pointers.
-The number of index blocks would be considerably lesser than the number of record blocks i.e. 40, thereby increasing the performance of the database.

 ## Indexing Data Structures

-For an exhaustive search on a linearly structured Index like an array, the time required for disk accesses is of complexity O(n), where n is the number of blocks that store the Index.
-In the case of a [Binary Search Tree](https://en.wikipedia.org/wiki/Binary_search_tree), the time required for the search of any entry in the array is reduced to $log_2 n$.
+For an exhaustive search on a linearly structured index like an array, the time required for disk accesses is of complexity O(n), where n is the number of blocks that store the index.
+In the case of a [binary search tree](https://en.wikipedia.org/wiki/Binary_search_tree), the time required for the search of any entry in the array is reduced to $log_2 n$.
 The number of entries in each node of a BST is restricted to 1.
-Suppose we can increase this number and can introduce more branches to a single node so that the height of the tree as well as the number of accesses decreases.
+Suppose we can increase this number and can introduce more branches to a single node, then the height of the tree as well as the number of accesses decreases.
 Such a tree is called the _m-way search tree_.
 Suppose you have 2 entries on a single node, then it can have at most 3 child nodes.
 For, eg:

 ![](../../static/img/bplustree/1.png)

-This is known as a 3-way search tree with 2 keys.<br/>
+This is known as a 3-way search tree with 2 keys.

-The _Order_ of a tree is the maximum number of children that a node in a tree can have.<br/>
+The _order_ of a tree is the maximum number of children that a node in a tree can have.<br/>
-For a Multi-way search tree of order m, each node can have a maximum of m children and m-1 entries.
+For a multi-way search tree of order m, each node can have a maximum of m children and m-1 entries.
 The entries in each node are sorted.
-Similar to a BST all the entries on the left of a key in the node as well as their children, will be lesser than key.
-Consecutively, all the entries to the key’s right as well as its children will be greater than it.
+Similar to a BST, all the entries in the left subtree of a node will have a key lesser than the parent's key value.
+All the entries in the right subtree will be greater than it.

 How can we connect this to the database and relation?<br/>
-Assume each entry in the node of the tree to be the key that stores a record pointer along with it that points to the original record in the Record block of the disk.
-The height of the tree will determine the number of disk accesses required.
-Each node in the tree is now an Index block in the disk.
+Assume each node of the tree to be a list of pairs containing an attribute value and a pointer to the record that contains that particular attribute value on the disk.
+The height of the tree will determine the number of disk accesses required in the worst case.
+Each node in the tree can be stored as an index block in the disk.

 The disadvantage of m-way search trees is that they are _unbalanced_. i.e. every path from the root node to a leaf node is not of the same length.
-Since there are no rules for insertion of elements into an m-way search tree, it could be skewed to one side, i.e. every node could fall on one side increasing the time complexity of search from log(n) to O(n) in the worst case.<br/>
+Since there are no rules for insertion of elements into an m-way search tree, it could be skewed to one side, i.e. every node could fall on one side which would increase the time complexity of search from log(n) to O(n) in the worst case.

-B Trees and B+ Trees are [self-balancing](https://en.wikipedia.org/wiki/Self-balancing_binary_search_tree) m-way search trees confined to rules of insertion and deletion.
-So, every root to leaf paths is of the same length.
+B Trees and B+ Trees are [self-balancing](https://en.wikipedia.org/wiki/Self-balancing_binary_search_tree) m-way search trees confined to specific insertion and deletion rules such that every root-to-leaf path is of the same length.

 The properties of a _**B Tree**_ with order _m_ are :

-- In a B tree, there are two kinds of nodes, Leaf Nodes and Internal(Non-Leaf) Nodes.
+- In a B tree, there are two kinds of nodes: leaf nodes and internal(non-leaf) nodes.
-- Every Internal node has at most m children.
-- An Internal Node with k children contains k-1 entries.
+- Every internal node has at most m children.
+An internal node with k children contains k-1 entries.
-- Each entry in an Internal Node is (Left Child Pointer, Key Value, Record Pointer, Right Child Pointer).
-The key value is the attribute value and Record pointer points to the corresponding record in the disk.
-Left Child Pointer and Right Child Pointer contain the pointer to the respective child nodes.
-The key value is greater than all the elements in the left child node and is lesser than all the elements in the right child node.
+- Each entry in an internal node is `(left child pointer, key value, record pointer, right child pointer)` where key value is the attribute value, record pointer points to the corresponding record in the disk and the left child pointer and right child pointer point to the respective child nodes.
-- Each entry in a Leaf Node is (Key Value, Record Pointer).
+- Each entry in a leaf node is `(key value, record pointer)`.
+- The key value of an entry is greater than those of all the elements in it's left child and is lesser than those of all the entries in it's right child.
-- All Leaf Nodes appear on the same level.
+- All leaf nodes appear on the same level.
 This is because when a node is full, we split them into two such that each node is always at least half full.
 - The root has at least two children if it is not a leaf node.

 The creation of a B Tree is bottom-up.
 We can visualize the tree as a multi-level index.
 The bottom layer can be considered the first level indexing, the layer above it as the second level indexing, so on.

 Consider a table of 9 records that need to be indexed by a particular attribute.
 Let’s use a B-tree of order 4.
-If the attribute values corresponding to each record are inserted, we get a B Tree as shown below.
+If the attribute values corresponding to each record are inserted, we get a B Tree as shown below.<br/>
 Entries : **15, 20, 22, 30, 33, 45, 10, 53, 28.**

 ![](../../static/img/bplustree/2.png)

 R1-R9 are the record pointers pointing to the records corresponding to each entry on its left.
 C1-C3 are the pointers to each of the child nodes from the internal node.

-As you can see, a record pointer is required at each node.
+As you can see, a record pointer is present at every entry.
 This is a disadvantage because it reduces the number of entries that can be stored in a single node.
-It also increases the number of levels in the tree thereby increasing the complexity of the search._A solution to this problem is **B+ Tree.**_
+It also increases the number of levels in the tree thereby increasing the complexity of the search.
+A solution to this problem is **B+ Tree.**

 ## B+ Tree

 A B+ Tree is fundamentally a B-Tree, having some additional properties.
 The distinguishing features of a B+ Tree from a B Tree are:

-- **In a B+ Tree, the Internal node can store more keys on the block of memory in comparison to a B Tree.**
+- **In a B+ Tree, the internal node does not store record pointers.**
-  Each Leaf Node entry in a B+ Tree is ( Key Value, Record Pointer) similar to a B Tree.
-Each entry in an Internal Node of B+ Tree is (Left Child Pointer, Key Value, Right Child Pointer).
-Here, Record Pointers are stored only in Leaf Nodes in contrast to a B Tree where it is stored in both Leaf Nodes and Internal Nodes.
-This allows more keys to be stored in Internal Nodes, thereby reducing disk accesses.
+  Each leaf node entry in a B+ Tree is `(key value, record pointer)` similar to a B Tree.
+Each entry in an internal node of B+ Tree is `(left child pointer, key value, right child pointer)`.
+Here, record pointers are stored only in leaf nodes in contrast to a B Tree where it is stored in both leaf nodes and internal nodes.
+This allows more keys to be stored in internal nodes in a given amount of memory, thereby reducing the height of the tree.

 - **In a B+ Tree, all the keys appear in the leaf nodes, unlike a B Tree.**
   In a B Tree, when a node is full (regardless of being a leaf node or internal node), the node is split and the middle entry is moved to the parent node.
-Whereas in a B+ Tree, when a leaf node becomes full and is split, the middle entry is stored in both the parent node and the leaf node.
+However, in a B+ Tree, when a leaf node becomes full and is split, the middle entry is stored in both the parent node and the leaf node.
 In the case of a split in the internal node, the middle entry is stored only in the parent similar to B Tree.
-So, now all keys appear in leaf nodes and all leaf nodes appear on the same level.
+So, all keys appear in leaf nodes and all leaf nodes appear on the same level.
 As all paths from the root node to a leaf node are the same length, the tree is said to be balanced.
 A balanced tree guarantees that the number of disk accesses required to fetch any record is equal because all the paths from the root to the leaf nodes are the same length.

 - **Search is quicker in a B+ Tree**
   The leaf nodes of B+ trees are maintained as a linked list maintaining key values in sorted order, so doing a linear scan of all keys will require just one pass through all the leaf nodes.
 A B tree, on the other hand, would require a traversal of every level in the tree.
-This property can be utilized for efficient search as well since Record Pointers are stored only in leaf nodes.
-For example, Consider a query to fetch records with a particular attribute value greater than _X_.
+This property aids us in the process of fetching records.
+For example, consider a query to fetch records with a particular attribute value greater than `X`.
 At first, we traverse down the tree, starting from the root, to find the first key value in the leaf node that succeeds in satisfying our search condition and fetch that record using its record pointer.
 Since the keys are maintained in a sorted linked list manner, we can linearly scan further from our first success point.

 :::info Question
 **Q.** How many keys can be stored in an internal block of a B Tree and B+ Tree?
 (Block size: 1024 bytes, Record and Child pointer: 6 bytes)